GCDigitalFellows/installdri.github.io/python.md

 collections	  index.xml	   sentiment	    tools
 ```

-Check if it installed properly by opening a python terminal and typing
+Check if it is installed properly by opening a python terminal and typing

 ```python
 import nltk.book